 Let the bread cool completely, then slice it up and serve it anytime you need a sweet, satisfying pick-me-up.

 Friends, if you’re looking for a delicious dairy-free treat, something to welcome in the fall/pumpkin season or an easy and tasty way to get in some added oatmilk-derived nutrition, this chocolate chip pumpkin bread is for you.
 Happy fall, y’all!
-To make the version without pumpkin, make this Classic Banana Bread!
+To make the version without pumpkin, make this Classic Banana Bread or my banana chocolate chip muffins!

 You May Also Enjoy